 The Application must include all of the following:

  A map showing the location(s) of the Site(s).
-If Site control is for property larger than the Site(s), the Site(s) must be delineated on the map.
+If site control is for property larger than the Site(s), the Site(s) must be delineated on the map.

  Aerial photograph(s) of the Site(s) with the boundaries of the Site(s) clearly delineated, and surrounding uses clearly visible; and

- Evidence of Site control, which can only be demonstrated with Site control documentation for each Site consisting of one of the following:
+ Evidence of site control, which can only be demonstrated with site control documentation for each Site consisting of one of the following:

  A fee simple interest in the Site in the name of the Sponsor or Owner; or